Betty Forsyth

 Elizabeth Leishman Forsyth (6 April 1945 – May 2021) was a Scottish international female lawn and indoor bowler.

 Bowls career

 Forsyth represented Scotland in the fours at the 1994 Commonwealth Games in Victoria, British Columbia, Canada and won a bronze medal, the 1998 Commonwealth Games, 2002 Commonwealth Games and 2006 Commonwealth Games.

-She also won a fours silver medal at the 2000 World Outdoor Bowls Championship in Johannesburg, South Africa.
+She also won a fours silver medal at the 2000 World Outdoor Bowls Championship in Moama, Australia.

 In 1995 she won the fours gold medal at the Atlantic Bowls Championships and ten years later won the fours silver medal at the Championships.